Critical Software

-Critical Software is an international information systems and software company, headquartered in Portugal.
-The company was established in 1998, from the University of Coimbra's business incubator and technology transfer centre, Instituto Pedro Nunes (IPN).
+Critical Software is an international software development company, established in 1998, from the University of Coimbra's business incubator and technology transfer centre, Instituto Pedro Nunes (IPN).
 The company has other offices in Coimbra, Porto, Lisbon (Portugal), Southampton (United Kingdom), Munich (Germany) and Boston (United States).

 Critical Software develops systems and software services for safety, mission and business-critical applications in several markets, including aerospace, defense, automotive, railway, telecoms, finance, and energy and utilities.
-The company's competencies include system planning and analysis, system design and development, embedded and real-time systems, command and control systems, security and infrastructure, systems integration, business intelligence, independent software verification & validation, UxD, AI, digital transformation and smart meter testing.
+The company's competencies include system planning and analysis, system design and development, embedded and real-time systems, command and control systems, security and infrastructure, systems integration, business intelligence, independent software verification & validation, UxD, AI and smart meter testing.

-Critical Software's delivery unit was the first in Portugal to be rated at CMMI Maturity Level 5.
+Critical Software's delivery unit was one of the first in Europe to be rated at CMMI Maturity Level 5.
 The company is one of a few dozen organizations in the world which have both waterfall and agile software development units rated at Maturity Level 5.